schitresh/computer_science/networks/L3_network_layer/2_ip_internet_protocol.md

   - Host ID (Identify the host within a network)
 - The class of IP address determines the bytes used for network ID & host ID
   - And the number of total networks and hosts possible
-  - More number of bytes assigned for host ID means that more number of host are possible
+  - More number of bytes assigned for host ID means that more number of hosts are possible
 - Each ISP or network administrator assigns an IP address to each connected device
   - The first address of any network is the network number
     - So in host ID, all bits cannot be set 0